 Margaret Wise Brown

-Margaret Wise Brown (May 23, 1910 – November 13, 1952) was a prolific American author and editor of children’s books, best known for Goodnight Moon and The Runaway Bunny.
-She grew up in the Greenpoint neighborhood of Brooklyn, the middle of three children of an unhappy marriage.
+Margaret Wise Brown (May 23, 1910 – November 13, 1952) was a prolific American author and editor of children’s books, best known for Goodnight Moon (1947) and The Runaway Bunny (1942).
+She grew up in the Greenpoint neighborhood of Brooklyn, the middle of three children of a couple whose marriage was unhappy.

 Margaret graduated from Hollins College in Virginia in 1932 with a B.A. in English.
 She began teaching at the progressive Bank Street School in New York City, and within a few years began writing books for children.
 Her first was When the Wind Blew, published in 1937 by Harper & Bros.
 One of Margaret’s literary influences was Gertrude Stein.
 In fact, when she herself became an editor, she recruited Ms. Stein to write The World is Round.